NeilAn99/nan1-ssg/CONTRIBUTING.md

 ## Adding Prettier and ESLint extenstions to VSCode

 1. Upon opening the project for the first time, VSCode will recommend you to install `Prettier - Code Formater`, and `ESLint`.
 Install these extensions.

+## Testing

+This project uses [jest](https://jestjs.io/) for testing.

+Using the `npm test` command to run all of the test files found in `src`.

+To add a test, look for the correct test file to add to and add a description to the test.